okx/okexchain-docs/docs/developers/basics/transactions.md

 transaction information is contained in this message.
 This includes the signature, gas, payload, etc.

-Being that OEC implements the Tendermint ABCI application interface, as transactions are consumed, they are passed through a series of handlers.
+Being that OKC implements the Tendermint ABCI application interface, as transactions are consumed, they are passed through a series of handlers.
 Once such handler, the `AnteHandler`, is responsible for performing preliminary message execution business logic such as fee payment, signature verification, etc. This is particular to Cosmos SDK routed transactions.
 Ethereum routed transactions will bypass this as the EVM handles the same business logic.

-Ethereum routed transactions coming from a Web3 source are expected to be [RLP](./../core/encoding.md#rlp) encoded, however all internal interaction between OEC and Tendermint will utilize one of the supported encoding
+Ethereum routed transactions coming from a Web3 source are expected to be [RLP](./../core/encoding.md#rlp) encoded, however all internal interaction between OKC and Tendermint will utilize one of the supported encoding
 formats: [Protobuf](./../core/encoding.md#protocol-buffers) and [Amino](./../core/encoding.md#amino).

 ## Transaction formats